COALAIP/specs/README.md

 #### The LCC Entity Model

-*Note: You don't need to know the LCC Entity Model ito understand this specification.
+*Note: You don't need to know the LCC Entity Model to understand this specification.
 The Entity Model is a meta-model used by the LCC to model their ontology, the LCC Rights Reference Model.*

 The [LCC Entity Model](http://doi.org/10.1000/285) (LCC EM) is a generic data model the LCC uses to